We outline the differences between the two popular affordable housing schemes.

 The bank of Mum and Dad (or Granny and Grandad)

-Many first-time buyers rely on help from mum and dad for their deposit.
+Many first-time buyers rely on help from Mum and Dad for their deposit.
 But parents can be much more directly involved.
-There are a number of ways in which parents (and grandparents) can help.
-See our article on The Bank of Mum and Dad here for more details.
+There are a number of ways in which parents (and grandparents) can help - and not all involve gifting cash.

 Before rushing ahead with your mortgage application, make sure you aware of the fees that are involved (these are separate to the costs of moving).